After Eyebrow Embroidery/ Semi Permanent Makeup :

 - Your touch-up is about seeing how the skin heals and retains pigment as well as making any necessary adjustments such as; shape, symmetry, density, color, layering, or filling in gaps.

-- Your free touch-up cannot be booked any sooner than 6 weeks or any later than 12 weeks.
+- Your free touch-up (depending on certain package) cannot be booked any sooner than 6 weeks or any later than 12 weeks.

 Once Fully Healed: